-Then similarly, if layer 1 is extremely dense sand; in case of example 2 that is means of unloading; if you look at this example 1 is your loading, example 2 is your during unloading.
-Then you can find it out during unloading.
-So, how the case of unloading will come into picture?
-So, may be I can I can stop it here.
-So next class, I will I will show a little bit I i can consider, and I can go from laboratory test to field test for how to find it out this E value.
-Other part, we will discuss.
+Then similarly, if layer one is extremely dense sand, in case of example two that is means of unloading if you look at this example one is your loading, example two is your during unloading.
+Then you can find it out during unloading so, how the case of unloading will come into picture.